kayazay/8-Week-SQL-Challenge/Dannys-Pizza-Runner/README.md

 ---

 <details>
-<summary> For my next step I would create a TEMP TABLE - `joined_pizza`.
-Now we get an overview of the new table created.
+<summary> For my next step I would create a temp table (DDL contained here.).

+The table `joined_pizza` is shown below, to get an overview.
    </summary>

 ```sql